luwo1701/Party-Queue/TESTING.md

 1. Clone this repository
 2. Due to heavy integration of our backend with google app engine, you will need the [google app engine sdk](https://cloud.google.com/appengine/downloads) to run the tests.
-3. After installaction, navigate to where you clones the Party-Queue directory and change the system path insertions on lines 6-8 in models_test.py to:
+3. After installaction, navigate to where you cloned the Party-Queue directory and change the system path insertions on lines 6-8 in models_test.py to:
 ```
 sys.path.insert(1, '/path/to/google_appengine')
 sys.path.insert(1, '/path/to/google_appengine/lib/yaml/lib')